 Now, we have to define what is meant by \emph{dynamical correlation} in this case.
 We here use the Pearson correlation coefficient to first determine the correlation between a node $i$ and one of its inputs $j$ over the preceding $\tau$ time steps:

-where $S_{i}$ and $S_{j}$ in the denominator depicts the standard deviation of the state of nodes $i$ and $j$ respectively.
-In case one or both of the nodes are frozen in their state (i.e. yield a standard deviation of 0), the Pearson correlation coefficient would not be defined, we will assume a correlation of $C_{ij}=0$.
+where $S_{i}$ and $S_{j}$ in the denominator denote the standard deviations of the states of nodes $i$ and $j$ respectively.
+In case one or both of the nodes remain frozen in their state (i.e.\ yield a standard deviation of 0), we will assume a correlation of $C_{ij}=0$, as otherwise the Pearson correlation coefficient would not be well defined.

 Note that we always use the state of node $i$ at one time step later than node $j$, thereby taking into account the signal transmission time of one time step from one node to the next one.
 Finally, we define the average input correlation $C_i^{avg}$ of node $i$ as

 where $k_i$ is the in-degree of node $i$.
 The factor $\vert c_{ij} \vert$ ensures that correlations are only measured where links are present between the nodes.
 For nodes without any in-links ($k_i = 0$) we define $C_i^{avg} := 0$.